Matteo Orsini

 Matteo Orsini (died probably on 18 August 1340) was an Italian Dominican friar and Cardinal.

 He was the nephew of Cardinal Francesco Napoleone Orsini (1295–1312), who was himself the nephew of Pope Nicholas III (Giovanni Gaetano Orsini).

 His early studies were at Bologna, where he studied law and took the Baccalaureate.

-He was Canon of the Church of S. Etienne in Châlons sur Saône.
+He was canon of the Church of S. Etienne in Châlons sur Saône.
 He entered the Dominican Order at the Convent of S. Jacques in Paris, around 1294, and completed the full course of theology.
-He returned to Italy, but the Provincial of the Roman Province sent him back to Paris in 1306, where he obtained the Degree of Master.
+He returned to Italy, but the provincial of the Roman Province sent him back to Paris in 1306, where he obtained the degree of Master.
 He taught biblical studies at Paris, Florence, and Rome.
-In 1311 he attended the Capitulum Generale in Naples as socius ('companion') of the Definitor (elected delegate) of the Roman Province, the Provincial Fr.
-Lapus Cerli.
+In 1311 he attended the Capitulum Generale in Naples as socius ('companion') of the definitor (elected delegate) of the Roman Province, the provincial Lapus Cerli.
 In 1314, the Capitulum Generale at London appointed him Vicar for the itinerant preachers of the Order.